Jeunese/jeunese.github.io/docs/get-started.md

 ### Drafting

+Start with an outline.
 You don't need all the information right away to start drafting.
 Leave a placeholder for information you don't yet have and start putting together what you do.
 Having the main steps involved to complete a task is a good starting point.
 You can build on the relevant preceding and proceeding information.

 Highlight what the product or feature does in the context of the user need.
 Use real-world examples and use cases to put the product or feature in context for the administrator.
 Focus on the solution that a product or feature provides, not just what it is and does.
 Importantly, describe how the user *performs a task* with the product or feature.
-For guidance on writing instructions for completing a task, visit [Writing instructional content](/technical-writing?id=writing-instructional-content).
+For guidance on writing instructions for completing a task, see [Writing instructional content](/technical-writing?id=writing-instructional-content) in the **Technical Writing Guidelines** article.

 Remember to write for the administrator, not the engineer that created the product, not for Marketing and Sales, and not for your manager.